 The present report by the Board of Directors highlights key information about Viking Supply Ships' sustainability efforts and ESG risk governance, which includes implementation of company policies and procedures in the above-mentioned areas.
-This report as well as the separate ESG report cover Viking Supply Ships' offshore fleet whereas the icebreakers are owned by the Swedish Maritime Administration.
+This report as well as the separate sustainability report cover Viking Supply Ships' offshore fleet whereas the icebreakers are owned by the Swedish Maritime Administration and under their reporting procedures.